pupperemeritus/gsoc_blog/projectreport/index.md

 - If the $$ t_j $$'s were evenly spaced then the above calculations could be performed by FFTs

-- Therefore, we extirpolate the values at evenly spaced $$ t_j $$'s by using extirpolation weight which is the same as interpolation weight
+- Therefore, we "extirpolate" the values at evenly spaced $$ t_j $$'s by using extirpolation weight which is the same as interpolation weight

+- In the words of Press and Rybicki, Interpolation, as classically understood, uses several function values on a regular mesh to construct an accurate approximation at an arbitrary point.
+Extirpolation, just the opposite, replaces a function value at an arbitrary point by several function values on a regular mesh, doing this in such a way that sums over the mesh are an accurate approximation to sums over the original arbitrary point.

   $$ g(t) = \sum_n w_n(t) g(\hat{t}_n) $$ where $$ w_n(t) $$ are interpolation weights and $$ \hat{t}_n $$ is the extirpolated evenly spaced points